-Prince could play it all; rock n roll, rhythm and blues, funk, psychedelic rock, and we’re celebrating his artistic contributions on June 7.
-He was a prolific songwriter and penned some of our most popular contemporary hits, including “Purple Rain,” 1999, and “Little Red Corvette.”
-He was born in Minneapolis in 1958 and made it his home throughout his career.
+Prince could play it all — rock ‘n roll, R&B, funk, psychedelic rock, and we’re celebrating his artistic contributions on June 7.
+He was a prolific songwriter and penned some of our most popular contemporary hits, including “Purple Rain,” “1999,” and “Little Red Corvette.”
+Prince was born in Minneapolis in 1958 and lived there throughout his career.
 He also wrote, starred in, and created the soundtrack for the hit movie “Purple Rain,” released in 1984.
-He passed away in 2016 due to an accidental overdose of prescription drugs.
+Prince passed away in 2016 due to an accidental overdose of prescription drugs.